-Phnom Penh, Cambodia – In a major step to protect irreplaceable cultural heritage, Cambodia launched its Red List of Cambodian Antiquities at Risk at the National Museum of Cambodia introduced the Red List of Cambodian Antiquities at Risk.
+Phnom Penh, Cambodia – In a major step to protect irreplaceable cultural heritage, Cambodia’s Red List protects Cambodian antiquities.
+On February 9, 2010, the National Museum of Cambodia introduced the Red List of Cambodian Antiquities at Risk.

 Cambodia’s Secretary of State, Ministry of Culture and Fine Arts, H.E.
 Chuch Phoeurn, a trained archeologist himself, introduced the program with the following remarks: